mui/mui-x/docs/data/date-pickers/rfc/field.md

 ### With Material UI

 :::success
-No DX change here compared to today
+No DX change here compared to today.
+The only change is that the field component are detecting if there is a picker around them and adding an opening button if so (instead of having the picker pass a prop to define this opening button).
 :::

+The field exposed by `@mui/x-date-pickers` and `@mui/x-date-pickers` automatically

 ```tsx
 import { DatePicker } from '@mui/x-date-pickers/DatePicker';